1. A completed UBC CIP Training Module Application Form for the candidate (click here TRAINING MODULE APPLICATION FORM

 - Your view of the candidate’s most significant achievement (indicate the candidate’s most significant achievement to date.
 If the candidate has an opportunity to conduct research, you should describe their most significant research contribution.

-Referee assessments/letters of support should be addressed to the CIP Selection Committee and may be sent electronically to email@example.com, CIP Program Manager by the due date, November 1st.
-NEW
+Referee assessments/letters of support should be addressed to the CIP Selection Committee and sent electronically to firstname.lastname@example.org, CIP Program Manager by the due date, November 1st.
+A hard copy is no longer required.

 7. A signed letter from the Department and Division Heads indicating that the department will not offer the candidate job opportunities which will disrupt the residents ability to complete the CIP (Click here for sample letter No_Job_offer_letter_template)